Effective TPE Fluid Sealing and Cost

-Overmolding TPE seals onto a rigid thermoplastic is a delicate task.
-Higher precision is required than in straight-shot injection molding (a one-time injection molding) to ensure the TPE interface and the component engage each other accurately.
+Overmolding TPE fluid seals onto a rigid thermoplastic is a delicate task.
+Higher precision is required than in straight-shot injection molding (a one-time injection molding) to ensure the TPE fluid seal and the component engage each other accurately.

 In this example, the bonding component (shown in green) is manufactured by straight-shot injection molding.
-The TPE interface (shown in dark grey) is manufactured by overmolding onto the bonding component.
+The TPE fluid seal (shown in dark grey) is manufactured by overmolding onto the bonding component.

 Design for Manufacturability (DFM)

 “Design for Manufacturability” (DFM) is a collaborative process between developers and customers to enhance their original part designs.
 There are many dimensions to DFM.
 The most basic goals of DFM are to ensure that:

 - The final part design is physically possible to manufacture.